 EU citizens

-EU citizens enjoy many freedoms and comprehensive protection: personal, civil, political, economic, and social rights, protection of personal data and protection against discrimination, as well as freedom of movement without border controls in most EU countries.
+EU citizens enjoy many freedoms and comprehensive protections: personal, civil, political, economic, and social rights; protection of personal data; protection against discrimination; and freedom of movement without border controls in most EU countries.
 All EU citizens have the right to enter the member states of the EU, the EEA (EU plus Iceland, Liechtenstein, and Norway), and Switzerland without a visa.
 EU citizens also have the right to reside and work in other countries with virtually no restrictions and without special permission (see https://www.bmi.bund.de/DE/themen/migration/aufenthaltsrecht/freizuegigkeit-eu-buerger/freizuegigkeit-eu-buerger-node.html).

-This training course explains the details and any exceptions.
-The content is as follows:
+This training explains the specifics of these rules and the exceptions that apply.
+The content is detailed as follows:

 - General principles of residence law

-- Requirements for EU migrants on the German labor market
+- Requirements for EU migrants in the German labor market

 - Funding and support options for EU migrants